corselia/honestly-dump-and-restore-mysql/README.md

 ```

 # Feature
+- without SQL to READ(SELECT) data
+    - because of using `mysqldump` command
 - without SQL to INSERT data
-    - because of using `mysqldump` command
+    - because of using dumped data directly

 # TOO BAD...
 - it takes a long time
     - because of using `mysqldump` command
+    - because of using dumped data directly
 - test is not written

 # LICENSE